The Illumination

-The Illumination (pl: Iluminacja) is a Polish film of 1973 directed by Krzysztof Zanussi to his own screenplay.
+The Illumination (pl: Iluminacja) is a 1973 Polish film written and directed by Krzysztof Zanussi.
 The film contains elements of Zanussi's "intellectual biography", as well as documentary elements, e.g., appearances of philosopher Władysław Tatarkiewicz (cast as himself).

 Plot

 The film follows the life of Franciszek Retman (Franek), as he is accepted into college to study physics.
 He meets a fellow student and they become a couple; however, after a party in which Franek accepts a joint of cannabis, he returns to her apartment to find her being assaulted by another man.
 He intervenes, is beaten, and his girlfriend suddenly rebuffs him and breaks up with him, throwing him out on the street.
 He then is shown with other students vacationing in a mountain lodge, planning a climb to the peak, and has his first experience with death after his friend dies while climbing.
 He later visits the corpse at night, studying it with a burning match.
 At this lodge, he meets and falls in love with Małgosia, a fellow student, and they elope.

 After a discussion with a professor about his future, he comes to the sobering realization that his academic path must accelerate if he is to become notable in any way - interspersed with slides describing the young ages of famous physicists such as Einstein and Planck when they achieved their first academic positions.
 Later, as Franek serves a period of mandatory military service, Małgosia comes to him and tells him she is pregnant; Franek immediately marries Małgosia and the child is born.
 However, due to the financial stress of the child, Franek must leave college and work in a hospital, evaluating medical equipment, participating in sleep studies for extra money, and eventually becoming a full orderly.
 During the sleep studies he dreams of being trapped in a courtyard, with strangers looking down at him from windows while a man with an axe chases Małgosia and his child.
 He assists with brain surgeries, in studies attempting to cure schizophrenia and the use of electrodes to stimulate portions of the brain.
 He becomes friends with a patient, a mathematician, suffering from a tumor that causes epileptic fits.
 After a surgery to remove the tumor, the mathematician dies, and Franek assists a colleague in his autopsy.
 Franek asks what will happen with the brain, to which he is told that it will be put into the archives as a textbook example of a tumor; disgusted by his colleague's detached attitude towards his friend's brain, Franek steals the organ and destroys it.